 - All pots, and surface buoys or floats attached to the pot and float line, must be legibly and permanently marked with the person's initials and surname.
-This includes possession on any vessel. - An individual may use, set or possess up to three rock lobster (catching) pots in any one day. - If two or more persons are on the vessel, the maximum vessel pot limit is six pots; being any lawful combination of species specific (rock lobster or cod) pots, including up to two rock lobster holding pots.
+This includes possession on any vessel. - An individual may use, set or possess up to three rock lobster (catching) pots in any one day. - If two or more persons are on the vessel, the maximum vessel pot limit is six pots; being any lawful combination of species specific (rock lobster or cod) pots, including up to a maximum of three rock lobster catching pots and up to two rock lobster holding pots.